Przemoo16/Employee-Authorization-System/README.md

 * PIN code
 * RFID card reader
 * System face recognition

-A person who wants to get into a room with a specific one device must be authorized by the selected security.
+A person who wants to get into a room with a specific device must be authorized by the selected security.
 At the moment of successful verification, the doors are opened.

-The system is controlled a mobile application.
+The system is controlled by a mobile application.
 Thanks to app it is possible to change the PIN and security code of the given machine and to add a new employee.

 <p align="center">
   <img src="/Images/door.JPG" width="500" height="800" />